 Hiking the Dolomites with REI

-The Dolomites, situated in Northwest corner of Italy on the Austrian border, are considered one of the most a beautiful mountain landscapes in the world.
+The Dolomites, situated in Northwest corner of Italy on the Austrian border, are considered one of the most beautiful mountain landscapes in the world.
 Once known as the “Pale Mountains”, this natural paradise was declared a Unesco World Heritage Site in 2009.
-In early July, my husband and I treated ourselves to a week hiking the Dolomites with REI (outdoor adventure company) and are still giddy from the experience.
-Sipping cocktails poolside sounds relaxing but active trips can be life-changing.
-When my heart was racing after 2 hours of vertical climbing, I felt completely present and at peace.
-The alpenglow colors illuminating the rocks at sunset, the emerald pastures, greenish-blue lakes, flowering meadows, vertical walls, and cragged peaks make this one of the most remarkable mountain ranges to explore.
+So, in early July, my husband and I challenged ourselves to a week of adventure, hiking the Dolomites with REI, and are still giddy from the experience.
+Sipping cocktails poolside sounds ok but these active, adventure trips are 100% life-changing.
+Catching my breadth after 2 hours of vertical climbing feels exhilarating and satisfying.
+You are completely present!
+The alpenglow colors illuminating the rocks at sunset, the emerald pastures, green-blue lakes, flowering meadows, vertical walls, and cragged peaks make this one of the most remarkable mountain ranges to explore.
 If you aren’t convinced yet, keep scrolling…..

 hiking the dolomitesHiking the DolomitesHiking the Dolomiteshiking the dolomites